xieyuheng/inner/persons/vladimir-voevodsky/computer-science-and-homotopy-theory.md

 but obviously it is impossible to work with this kind of formalization, so they invented something called type theory.

-In logic elementary pieces are sentences, in type theory elementary pieces are sequents.
+In logic, elementary pieces are sentences, in type, theory elementary pieces are sequents.

 ``` js
 x1 : T1, x2 : T2, ..., xn : Tn |- r : R